TotallyInformation/node-red-contrib-uibuilder/docs/dev/uibuilder-js.md

 ---
 title: Developer documentation for `uibuilder.js`
-description: >
+description: |
   `uibuilder.js` is the main file that defines the uibuilder node.
 It is this that is _required_ into Node-RED when it starts.
 created: 2019-05-18 18:25:00
 lastUpdated: 2022-11-26 16:28:09
+updated: 2023-12-30 17:01:41
 ---

 !> This document needs updating, it is incomplete.